nolauren/2018introdh/lab10_grantworkshop.md

 (2) Provide a one-paragraph abstract written for a nonspecialist audience, clearly explaining the project’s principal activities and its expected results.

-The characterstics of a strong abstract:
+The characteristics of a strong abstract:

 - explains the humanities question(s) guiding the project
 - includes the DH methods that will be used and why